-Rathkeale is a friendly town just off the N21 road about 15 minutes from Newcastle West.
-Its location puts the it within 35 minutes of 30,000 people, excluding the 191,000 who live in Limerick City.
-With the opening of the Adare Bypass, Rathkeale will be more accessible to Limerick City and easily reached by people as far away as costal Foynes.
+Rathkeale (the Rising Rural Town) is a friendly town just off the N21 road about 15 minutes from Newcastle West.
+Its location puts the it within 20 minutes of 14,000 people, excluding the 94,000 who live in Limerick City.
+With the opening of the Foynes to Limerick motorway (Adare Bypass,) Rathkeale will be more accessible to Limerick City.

 Almost half of Rathkeale workers are skilled, professional, managerial and/or technical.
 A quarter work in the Professional Services and Public Administration sector.
 An additional quarter work in Commerce and Trade.
 Almost a fifth work in Agriculture and Construction.
 Manufacturing and other industries account for the rest.
 Over 80% of the adult population is formally educated with 25% having third level, professional, technical, certificate level or apprenticeship qualifications.
 Just 4% of Rathkeale workers are unskilled.